- USB - Rugged - Portable - Affordable - ascii Programmable

 - Includes data logging and graphing software

-Practically every vacuum lab has a picoammeter and some kind of bias supply to measure electron or ion currents in a vacuum chamber.
+Many labs have a picoammeter and some kind of bias supply to measure electron or ion currents in a vacuum chamber.
 The 9103 USB Picoammeter provides an outstanding value by combining the picoammeter and target bias supply into a single unit which also includes an easy to use software interface, data logging and graphing capability and ASCII commands that make it easy for you to quickly integrate our USB plug and play picoammeter into your own software application.
 Designed for use with electron microscopes, Auger electron analyzers and X-ray photoelectron spectrometers, the 9103 has a useful DC low current measurement range of low pA to low mA.

 Replace your old meter and bias box with a state of the art USB 9103 Picoammeter!